-- - PIR lighting controls.

-- Bike Racks to encourage cycling to work.

-- Water restrictors on taps within restrooms and small kitchen areas.

-- Replacement of LED lighting (100% complete).

-- urinals, eco toilets and tap restrictors.
+- 5.2.1.
+The following initiatives and projects have already been completed or implemented since 2019.
+The carbon emission savings achieved by these schemes will therefore have already contributed towards NSSLGlobal's carbon reductions and corresponding savings will therefore be included in the baseline carbon footprint for 2020/1. - PIR lighting controls. - Bike Racks to encourage cycling to work. - Water restrictors on taps within restrooms and small kitchen areas. - Replacement of LED lighting (100% complete). - Implementation of water conservation measures identified through waterless urinals, eco toilets and tap restrictors. - 2 x EV points at our Redhill site free to use for employees.